isabella232/dynamic-media-classic.en-1/help/vignette-window-covering-cabinet-files.md

 ---
-title: Working with vignette, window covering, and cabinet files
+title: Work with vignette, window covering, and cabinet files
-description: Learn how to work with vignette, window covering, and cabinet files.
+description: Learn how to work with vignette, window covering, and cabinet files in Adobe Dynamic Media Classic.
 uuid: a738791c-4be0-4286-abbd-fae7a0e4bb73
 contentOwner: admin
 content-type: reference